michiganhackers/regression-test-framework/README.md

 # About

 A simple regression test framework (think personal autograder) for use on your EECS project.
-You can use it to organize and run all your test inputs for your 281 or 470 project.
+You can use it to organize and run you code against given inputs and compare the output for correctness.
 You can use it in your EECS projects, assuming of course that doing so does not violate the code use, or honor code restrictions, by which you MUST abide.

 # Usage